itscodenation/flw1-playlist-18-19-starter/README.md

 ## Extensions
 - [ ] Update the HTML and CSS to reflect your own style.
-- [ ] Add more songs to your list and song information to your list
 - [ ] Add a delete button to delete songs on your list
 - [ ] Use local storage to save your songs locally
 - [ ] Add a shuffle button and shuffle functionality